WestCraft15/framescop/README.txt

 the player presses a button, click the coresponding button in the lower right.

+When you're done, press CTRL+S to save your work.
+To view the file you just made, relaunch Framescop and press the "Show Saves" button.

 ----------------------------------------------------------------------------

 Credtis

 notexplosive - Original creator of Framescop WestCraft15 - Modified notexplosive's code
-Giftscop Community - Provided suggestions and coding help
+Giftscop Community - Provided suggestions and help with .bat files

 ----------------------------------------------------------------------------